Banjac94/Pendulum_Test_Task/InterviewTestTask/README.txt

-Here, I provided my code for your test.
-I made very simple version for now, and you need to put in my code your path for Sample Files, where are files with datas that need to be measured.
-So you just need to put in main.cpp on line 34 your path, you will see my path there.
+I made very simple version for now, and you need to put in my code your path to Sample Files.
+So you just need to put in main.cpp on line 34 your path instead of my path.
+And also I made this in QT Creator 6.0.0, and in case that you are using some older version you also need to uncomment Macro in main.cpp on line 14.
-If you have some problem, feel free to contact me.
+If you have some problems, feel free to contact me.